-Two days later my water broke at home, on a Sunday, and as per the midwives’ instructions I went straight to the hospital where the triage nurse smirked “it’s probably pee” and that my water most likely did not break as it wasn’t even my due date and I was a “first timer.”
+Two days later my water broke at home, on a Sunday, and per the midwives’ instructions I went straight to the hospital where the triage nurse smirked, “it’s probably pee” and that my water most likely did not break as it wasn’t even my due date and I was a “first-timer.”
 It in fact was my waters and I was officially checked in after an excruciatingly painful cervical exam.
-I was not having contractions yet which meant my “body didn’t know what to do” (claimed the nurse on duty) so we had to start Pitocin.
+I was not having contractions yet which meant my “body didn’t know what to do” (claimed the nurse on duty) so we “had” to start Pitocin.
 I didn’t really know what it was or if it was a problem or not, no mention of any risks, and I wasn’t really given the impression that I had a choice, so they started it.
 And OF COURSE the midwife on duty was the one I did not jive well with.
 I wanted to leave, I wanted a different provider, but the nurses told me it was too bad, they have one midwife on call and that is who it will be.
 I was then surprised to be told I was not allowed to eat or have water, only ice chips, and I was already starving.
 The night before we had gone to a 1 a.m. movie and got home around 4 a.m. and woke up to my water breaking at 11ish, in the excitement of the broken water and the orders to get straight to the hospital, I hadn’t eaten breakfast.
-My husband that and of course wasn’t going to deprive himself so he left and got food and then came back and ate it in front of me, then sat in the corner the rest of the time.
-I was told to lay down in bed so I could be monitored, and there I laid for several hours.
+My husband of course wasn’t going to deprive himself so he left and got food and then came back and ate it in front of me, then sat in the corner the rest of the time, obviously bored.
+I was told to lay down in bed so I could be monitored, and there I was kept for several hours.
 I asked if I could get up and walk around and they said no. I said I had heard massage would help so I had brought a plug-in massager to use on my back, they said I couldn’t use it because it would interfere with the monitors.
 It didn’t take long for the pain, exhaustion, and hunger to catch up with me.
-I asked for the epidural I hadn’t wanted and the nurse was quite satisfied that I had caved.
+I asked for the epidural I hadn’t wanted and the nurse was quite satisfied that I had caved in.

-I got the epidural and after 12 total hours of Pitocin I was at 10 cm and ordered to start pushing, even though I couldn’t feel anything and really didn’t know what or how to push.
-The mean midwife came in and sat at the end of my bed staring at the ceiling and only stopping every so often to roll her eyes.
-Every so often she would say something like, “If you aren’t going to get serious about pushing then I’m going to leave.”
+I got the epidural and after 12 total hours of Pitocin I was at 10 cm and ordered to start pushing, even though I couldn’t feel anything and really didn’t know where or how to push.
+The mean midwife came in and sat at the end of my bed staring at the ceiling, only stopping every so often to roll her eyes.
+After a while she would say something like, “If you aren’t going to get serious about pushing then I’m going to leave.”
 She asked me if I wanted a mirror to see what was going on and I gave a definite NO. In my world, that area needed to look clean and nice and in good shape, I imagined a pretty pink bow in the corner and a lovely sparkle, and I didn’t want anything to shatter that image.
-She asked repeatedly and said I’d probably actually try hard to push if I could see but it was still a firm no from me, probably the only thing I successfully was assertive about.
+She asked repeatedly and said I’d probably actually try hard to push if I could see, but it was still a firm no from me, probably the only thing I was successfully assertive about.
 I felt so controlled, defeated, and doubted that I could even figure out how to do this.
 My biggest fear of course, as it is with many moms, was pooping in front of everyone.
 I knew that was holding me back and I didn’t know what to do about it.
-I didn’t have a great relationship with my husband (at the time, have a new one now that makes me feel safe!) so feeling that vulnerable in front of him and strangers was probably the hardest thing I had yet to go through.
+I didn’t have a great relationship with that husband so feeling vulnerable in front of him and strangers was probably the hardest thing I had yet to go through.
 Much to my horror, the midwife proclaimed, “Oooh, little poopies.”
-I died.
-Right there I died and it made me hate her so badly.
+And it made me hate her so badly.
 Then the threats of C-section started since I obviously was never going to push the baby out, but “luckily” before we got there the epidural wore off enough that I felt everything and could control my body enough to actually start pushing.
 I felt the “ring of fire” and screamed and finally pushed out a 7 pound (not 9+ pound) baby.

 They immediately took him to the warmer and started cleaning him, doing newborn procedures, weighing and measuring and such.
 After a little while they said his temperature needed to come up one degree and they hadn’t been able to get it up there so they were going to take him to the nursery.
 I hadn’t even seen him yet!!
 My mother instinct was raging, I wanted my baby!!!
 ONE DEGREE?
 I instinctually asked, “isn’t skin contact what you do to bring up body temperature?”
-(Reading about hypothermia at some point in my life seemed to have stuck with me and I knew I needed my baby on my skin, even before the term “skin-to-skin” contact was common.)
+(Reading about hypothermia at some point in my life seemed to have stuck with me and I knew I needed my baby on my skin, even before the term “skin-to-skin contact” was common.)
 I was told no, protocol says off to the nursery.
 I was told it probably wouldn’t take long.
 I had planned to breastfeed so I was worried about how long it would take.
 After asking several times over the next few hours they kept having one excuse after another…the nurse was busy and couldn’t bring him back yet, they had his temp up but now needed to do the hearing screening and other things, etc. After four hours I lost it and screamed, “BRING ME MY BABY!!”
 I sent my husband to the nursery and told him not to come back until he had my son.
 They finally brought him back and I was heartbroken to be told he of course had gotten hungry while gone so they had given him sugar water and formula.
 I spent nine months growing this baby and had already missed every part of his life.
 I didn’t get to see his first bath, I didn’t get to feed him, and the thought of him laying alone in a plastic box under a heat lamp like warmed-up fast food made me rage!
-Every part of the experience just hurt my heart, I didn’t feel like I was the mother, I felt like a vessel to get the baby there after which time the baby became the hospital’s.
+Every part of the experience just hurt my heart, I didn’t feel like I was the mother, I felt like a vessel to get the baby there after which the baby became the hospital’s.

 Baby 3, SAME EXACT THING.
 Water broke at home, three for three!
 UGH.
 Pitocin started, full-on belief at this point that my body doesn’t know how to make contractions.
 I had done some more reading and was sure that walking around instead of sitting in a bed for 12 hours would help the labor go more smoothly.
 I asked the nurse if I could get up and walk around, she was very irritated.
 I told her I had read online that it would help, she rolled her eyes and said “oh, online huh?
 Well if you don’t trust the care we have here you are welcome to leave and go to a different hospital.”
 Wow.
 SHUT DOWN.
 She then said I could have 15 minutes before it was back to bed.
 Toward the end of the labor baby’s heart was dropping, only this time it wasn’t a fluid issue.
 The doctor said she would let me have about 3 more contractions before we had to go for a C-section, baby just didn’t want to get past the pubic bone, so she ended up using the vacuum and we delivered a nearly 8 pound baby just in time to avoid surgical birth, again.

 Baby 4, almost the same story, (with a different husband) except my doctor was going out of town the week I was due and I was terrified to deliver with a stranger, so I opted for an induction at 39 weeks.
 Baby was born with the cord around his neck and a respiratory team was rushed in and worked on him immediately before he even had a chance to take a breath.
 I was lead to believe they saved my baby, that he could have died because of the cord (which I later found out is completely normal and occurs in 1/3 of all births).